kubestellar/kubestellar/docs/content/direct/packaging.md

 This repository ([github.com/kubestellar/ocm-transport-plugin](https://github.com/kubestellar/ocm-transport-plugin)) is retired.
 Its contents have been merged into the kubestellar repository.

-The primary product was the OCM Transport Controller, built from generic transport controller code plus code specific to using OCM for transport.
-The published artifacts, which still linger because the GitHub is all about not forgetting things, are as follows.
-DO NOT USE THEM.
+The primary product was the OCM Transport Controller, which is built from generic transport controller code plus code specific to using OCM for transport.
+This controller now comes from the ks/ks repository.
+The published artifacts for this controller from ks/OTP, which still linger because older releases of KubeStellar are still in use and because GitHub is all about not forgetting things, are as follows.
+DO NOT USE THEM with releases of KubeStellar _after_ `0.24.0-alpha.2`.

 - OCM Transport Controller container image.
 Appears at [ghcr.io/kubestellar/ocm-transport-plugin/transport-controller](https://github.com/kubestellar/ocm-transport-plugin/pkgs/container/ocm-transport-plugin%2Ftransport-controller).
 - OCM Transport Controller Helm chart.
 Appears at [ghcr.io/kubestellar/ocm-transport-plugin/chart/ocm-transport-plugin](https://github.com/kubestellar/ocm-transport-plugin/pkgs/container/ocm-transport-plugin%2Fchart%2Focm-transport-plugin).